 Common Failure Patterns

-Over-engineering with flexible frameworks: Teams choose LangChain for simple workflows and waste weeks building custom orchestration they don’t need.
-If your use case fits CrewAI’s patterns, use CrewAI – you can always migrate later.
-The 35% of enterprise projects burning 40%+ of engineering hours on configuration are mostly teams that chose LangChain when CrewAI would have done the job.
+Over-engineering with flexible frameworks: Teams choose LangChain for simple workflows and waste time building custom orchestration they do not need.
+If your use case fits CrewAI’s patterns, use CrewAI – and define the migration trigger before the prototype becomes production.

 Under-estimating conversation complexity: AutoGen’s conversation model looks simple in tutorials.
-Production systems with 5+ agents often hit issues with termination conditions, message loops, and state synchronization.
+Production systems with multiple agents can hit issues with termination conditions, message loops, and state synchronization.
 The framework handles basic cases well but requires expertise for complex scenarios.

 Data-query mismatches: Using LlamaIndex for task automation workflows adds unnecessary overhead.
 Conversely, trying to build research agents in CrewAI misses LlamaIndex’s strengths in query optimization and result synthesis.

-Ignoring migration costs: Framework switching after 3+ months of development typically requires rebuilding core orchestration logic.
+Ignoring migration costs: Framework switching after implementation starts can require rebuilding core orchestration logic.
 The “start simple, migrate later” approach works for prototypes but creates technical debt in production systems.
-Choose based on 12-month requirements, not current sprint goals.
-McKinsey data shows that organizations that lock in framework decisions in the first sprint face 2.3x higher migration costs than those that run a structured evaluation phase.
+Choose based on the workflow you expect to own, not only the current sprint goal.

 How to Evaluate Before Committing

-Before committing to a framework, run a structured evaluation sprint.
-Two engineers, one to two weeks, same workflow tested in your top two candidates:
+Before committing to a framework, run a structured evaluation sprint: same workflow, same inputs, same tool permissions, same human approval rule, tested in your top two candidates.

 Test realistic complexity, not tutorials.
 The tutorial example always works.
 Test the workflow that maps to your actual use case.
 Add incomplete data, missing tools, and ambiguous instructions.
 Watch how each framework surfaces errors.